Batch search documents

 Do not put line break(s) in any of your cells.

-To delete line break(s) in your spreadsheet, you can use the "Find and replace all" functionality.
-Find all "\n" and replace them all by nothing or a space.
+To delete all line breaks in your spreadsheet, use 'Find and replace all': find all '\n' and replace them by nothing or a space.

 If you have blank cells in your spreadsheet...

-The operators AND NOT * ? ! + - do work in batch searches (as they do in the regular search bar) but only if "Do phrase match" in Advanced filters is turned off.
+Use operators in your CSV: AND NOT * ? ! + - and other operators do work in batch searches as they do in the regular search bar but only if "Do phrase match" at step 3 is turned off.
+You can thus turn it off and write your queries like this for instance:

-Reserved characters, when misused, can lead to failures because of syntax errors.
+Reserved characters (^ " ? ( [ *), when misused, can lead to failures because of syntax errors.

-Please also note that searches are not case sensitive: if you search 'HeLlo', it will look for all occurrences of 'Hello', 'hello', 'hEllo', 'heLLo', etc. in the documents.
+Searches are not case sensitive: if you search 'HeLlo', it will look for all occurrences of 'Hello', 'hello', 'hEllo', 'heLLo', etc. in the documents.

-Important: Use the UTF-8 encoding.
+Important: Use the UTF-8 encoding in your spreadsheet software's settings.

 LibreOffice Calc: it uses UTF-8 by default.
 If not, go to LibreOffice menu > Preferences > Load/Save > HTML Compatibility and make sur the character set is 'Unicode (UTF-8)':